Pure connection formalism for gravity: Feynman rules and the graviton-graviton scattering: Feynman rules in the spinor form

-The last term in (\ref{L3-M}) is only (possibly) relevant for loop computations, for in any tree diagram at least one of the two factors of $(\partial a)^{AB}$ gets hit by an external state, which gives zero.
+The last term in the second line in (\ref{L3-M}) is only (possibly) relevant for loop computations, for in any tree diagram at least one of the two factors of $(\partial a)^{AB}$ gets hit by an external state, which gives zero.
 Thus, we shall ignore this term in the present paper.
-Let us now consider the second term in (\ref{L3-M}) in more details, which is also the only term remaining in the GR cubic interaction.
+Let us now consider the second term in (\ref{L3-M}) in more details, which can be seen to be the only relevant term in the $M\to 0$ limit of the GR cubic interaction.